SilverWolf32/diceware/README.md

 The number of dice is determined by the file format.
 For example, the default wordlist has 5 digits, so 5 dice.

+Blank lines are ignored, as are lines beginning with `#`.

 ## Word lists

 The wordlist to use is **automatically downloaded** and cached.
 If no wordlist is given, it defaults to [the EFF's large wordlist][wordlist].